-The Fifth Edition of Essentials of the Legal Environment Today is filled with new cases and case problems.
+The Eighth Edition of The Legal Environment Today is filled with new cases and case problems.
 Every chapter features new cases and case problems from 2013 and 2014, and some chapters include three new cases.
 That means more than 85 percent of the cases are new to this edition.